rferdous/SIP_LEX/README.md

-    INPUT_FILE_PATH - Path of the input files containing SIP messages OUTPUT_SYNTAX_ERROR_LIST - Path of the output file containing the list of SIP messages with syntax error OUTPUT_SYNTAX_ERROR_LIST - Path of the output file containing the list of syntactically well-formed SIP messages
+    INPUT_FILE_PATH - Path of the input files containing SIP messages OUTPUT_SYNTAX_ERROR_LIST - Path of the output file containing the list of SIP messages with syntax error OUTPUT_SIP_MSG_VECTOR - Path of the output file containing the list of syntactically well-formed SIP messages

 Input of SIP_LEX